 We believe that each dissolution of marriage case is different.
 Just because you choose to file for a divorce does not mean that it absolutely must happen.
 Because this decision can have many long-term consequences, some individuals ask if they can dismiss or stop the divorce process in Colorado.
 If you are having second thoughts about your divorce, you may have a few options.

-Pausing Your Divorce Case: The first choice I tell my clients is that they can pause their divorce case by filing a Motion for Stay of Proceedings.
-The Motion for Stay of Proceedings allows the parties (both Husband and Wife) upon agreement to put the dissolution case on hold for a period of time.
-Usually, the case can be put on pause for around thirty (30) to ninety (90) days.
+Someone can pause their divorce case by filing a Motion for Stay of Proceedings.
+The Motion for Stay of Proceedings allows the parties upon agreement to put the dissolution case on hold for a period of time.
+Usually, a divorce case can be put on pause for roughly 30 to 90 days.
 During the stay, the parties usually work on their relationship and decide if the divorce is still necessary or not.
-I always tell my clients to use this time to work on the relationship and work on themselves.
 At the end of the stay, the parties can either decide to continue the divorce case or dismiss the case in its entirety.

-Just because you begin a Colorado divorce case does not mean that you are trapped or stuck in completing it.
-If both parties want to dismiss the case or pause the case then there are remedies in place to make that happen.
+Just because you begin a Colorado divorce case does not mean that you are stuck in completing it.
+If both parties want to dismiss or pause the case, there are remedies in place to make that happen.
 Do not let anyone tell you that just because you file for divorce you are stuck in it, remember to do what is best for you.
-Make sure you can say that you did everything you needed to for either stopping the case or moving forward.

-If you have questions or need options for your El Paso County divorce case, contact the Family Law Lawyers at Springs Law Group LLC at (719) 299-5777.
+If you have questions about dismissing a Colorado divorce case, contact the family lawyers at Springs Law Group LLC.
 We are here to help you with your case.